Julian Romance: Structure

 The Julian Romance is divided into three parts.
-The first part, which does not survive complete, is a narrative of the Constantinian dynasty from the death of Constantine the Great (337) until the accession of Julian the Apostate (361) and the ensuing Julianic persecution of Christians.
+The first part is a narrative of the Constantinian dynasty from the death of Constantine the Great (337) until the accession of Julian the Apostate (361) and the ensuing Julianic persecution of Christians.
 The second part is a narrative of the opposition of Eusebius of Rome to the persecution.
 The third part, which is the longest, takes the narrative into the reign of Jovian (363–364).
 It is in the form of a letter by a certain Aploris to one Abdil.
 It is sometimes called the "History of Jovian".

 The overarching narrative of the Romance is of Julian's persecution of Christians and his invasion of Persia.
 This is punctuated by stories of persons who stood up to him (the longest of which is that of Eusebius) and the interventions of the righteous Jovian (called Jovinian in the text).
 Not all of those who resisted Julian escaped martyrdom.
 Their stories are sometimes drawn from non-Edessene traditions, leading them to author's contradict the narrative at points.
 For example, the cities of Rome and Edessa are portrayed as great Christian cities, while Antioch and Constantinople are condemned.
 Yet some of the interspersed narratives are clearly drawn from Antiochene and Constantinopolitan traditions that do not share this view.